Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/setup.md

 <br>

-> Be aware that to set up and use Zoe you need the `Manage channels` permission on your server (if you are not the administrator anyway).
+> Be aware that to set up Zoe you need the `Manage channels` permission on your server (if you are not the administrator anyway).
 {.is-warning}

 <br>